Zzzeen2552/storytelling-mastery-skill/README.md

 ## The Masters Roster

+StoryMaster is an AI skill that fuses the methodology of six of the greatest storytelling masters who ever lived into one unified, actionable system.

+---

 | Master | Era | Signature Strength | Known For |
 |---|---|---|---|
 | **Aristotle** | Ancient | The original theory of story | *Poetics* — the founding text of narrative theory |